Photo: Erik McLean, Pexels

 Photo: Joao Viegas, Unsplash

-You don't need to worry if you don't have your own ice skates:
+If you don't have your own ice skates, don't worry:

 - You can rent ice skates at almost all ice rinks in Berlin.